Melanie Jago is our Attendance Officer. She works to improve attendance and follow up absences from school through home visits.

 Penalty notices are fines between £60 and £120 imposed on each parent of the individual child.
 Penalty notices may be used where a pupil’s absence has not been authorised by the school.
 It is therefore very important that you keep us informed of the reason if your child is absent and that no periods of unauthorised leave are taken.

-Following government guidelines, Head teachers cannot grant any leave of absence unless in exceptional circumstances.
-This removes the Headteacher’s authority to authorise holidays.
+Following government guidelines, Head teachers cannot grant any leave of absence unless in exceptional circumstances (refer to attendance policy).
 Therefore holidays can no longer be authorised.

 If a leave of absence for the purpose of a holiday is taken it will be unauthorised.